antonarbus/q/README.md

 (E) `refresh` token is saved id db and on server in secured cookies on successful login.
 On every protected api request we verify `refresh` token and check if it is the same as in db.

-(F) If we want to forbid user's access we may simply delete 'refresh' token from db.
+(F) If we want to forbid user's access we may simply delete `refresh` token from db.

 (G) `access` token is stored locally in memory on client side and is attached to request http headers `access-jwt-token` for protected api requests.